 In addition to host-name limitations, you cannot add new managed paths to SharePoint Online.
-For the default internal host-name you get the root, /search (explicit managed path), /sites (wildcard managed path), /teams (wildcard managed path), and /portals (wildcard managed path).
-The portals managed path was just recently added (a reader named Brian pointed it out to me).
+For the default internal host-name you get the root, /search (explicit managed path), /sites (wildcard managed path), and /teams (wildcard managed path).
 Although there is no right/wrong approach in applying these to SharePoint workloads, the table below outlines a popular approach I think makes a lot of sense:

 If you think the limited variety of URL options calls into question the traditional strategy of using more site collections…you are on to something.
 For on-premises customers, I always recommend the approach “when in doubt, break it out…into separate site collections”.
 This keeps content databases manageable for disaster recovery and (hopefully) under the recommended 200GB size for collaborative content.
 However, worrying about content databases and disaster recovery are things of the past for SharePoint Online customers…let us (Microsoft) deal with that.
 All signs point to re-thinking how you break up sites when moving to SharePoint in the cloud.
 In addition to URL limitations, multi-tenant enterprise customers are currently limited to 500,000 site collections (excluding OneDrive for Business).
 This limit has gone up several times since general availability...including most recently from 10,000 (thanks to Dean for pointing this out).
 To make up for any limitations in URLs and site collection limits, Microsoft recently announced the ability to scale site collections in SharePoint Online to 1TB.
 This is significantly beyond the 200GB recommendation for collaborative content on-premises.
 I don’t have specific guidance on how to break up sites in SharePoint Online as I don't think there is a one-size fits all solution.
 However, I will provide some generic guidance and best practices: